pilvento/ationetdocs/ATIONetDoc.md

 Function:

-Withdraws a given value from the global balance of the Contract to the sub-account related to the Vehicle or Driver.
+Withdraws a given value from the sub-account related to the Vehicle or Driver.

 Sub-account Balance must have enough funds (or product volume) to allow the withdrawal; otherwise the action will be rejected by the current accounts subsystem.

-Special behavior for ***Home-base*** subscribers
+903

+Title:

+Balance transfer from sub-account to sub-account

+Function:

+Transfers a given value from the original sub-account (related to the Original Vehicle or Driver) to the sub-account related to the Vehicle or Driver.

+Original sub-account balance must have enough funds (or product volume) to allow the transfer; otherwise the action will be rejected by the current accounts subsystem.

+904

+Title:

+Balance transfer from contract to sub-account

+Function:

+Transfers a given value from the contract to the sub-account related to the Vehicle or Driver.

+Contract balance must have enough funds (or product volume) to allow the transfer; otherwise the action will be rejected by the current accounts subsystem.

+905

+Title:

+Balance transfer from sub-account to contract

+Function:

-When the subscriber is a HomeBase, the action will reduce the balance of the sub-account but will not transfer the balance to the Contract.
+Transfers a given value from the sub-account related to the Vehicle or Driver to the contract.

+Sub-account Balance must have enough funds (or product volume) to allow the withdrawal; otherwise the action will be rejected by the current accounts subsystem.

 \
 \